 We have made this short film with staff and pupils of Tapton School in Sheffield to explain how access arrangements for GCSE exams work.

 We've produced an Exam Access Arrangements Checklist which may be helpful when planning access arrangements and adjustments.
 Some Exam Access Arrangements FAQ can be found on the Sight Advice FAQ website.

-With all access arrangements, the guiding principle is that a learner's exam experience should match as closely as possible the way they work in the classroom.
-Consulting visually impaired learners themselves is an essential way of making sure that this happens.
+With all access arrangements, the guiding principle is that a learner's exam experience should match as closely as possible the way they work every day.
+Consulting learners themselves is an essential way of making sure that this happens.

-Most visually impaired learners will receive specialist input from a qualified teacher of children with visual impairment (QTVI).
+Most visually impaired learners will receive specialist input from a qualified teacher of children with vision impairment (QTVI).
 It is important to consult the QTVI before deciding what access arrangements to request.

-Awarding bodies offer a range of 'standard' formats for modified papers in accessible formats.
+Awarding bodies offer a range of "standard" formats for modified papers in accessible formats.
 It is important to liaise with the QTVI and confirm which format is best suited to a learner's needs and not to order a format with which they are not familiar.
 If in doubt, you can work with the QTVI to order samples and past papers.
-You can find out more about accessible formats in the Access arrangements and reasonable adjustments document produced by JCQ and updated annually.
+You can find out more about the range of accessible formats in the Access arrangements and reasonable adjustments document produced by JCQ and updated annually.
 In 2020 the relevant section for vision impairment is in Chapter 6.

-The deadline for modified papers is earlier than that for other access arrangements in order to give awarding bodies the time to produce the papers in the formats requested.
+The deadline for application for modified papers is earlier than that for other access arrangements in order to give awarding bodies the time to produce the papers in the formats requested.
 It is important to keep to these deadlines to guarantee that the papers can be produced in time.
-We have further information on modified papers below and production of exam papers section below.

 Details of access arrangements are available in a publication called "Access Arrangements, Reasonable Adjustments and Special Consideration" which is updated each year and available to download on the Joint Council for Qualifications website.